FredrickLittle/Freds_Portfolio/README.md

 [#Project 2 : Scraplanta Data Wrangling & Visualization](https://medium.com/@little.fredrick46/scraplanta-data-wrangling-visualization-f6e02133c6d9)

-This is a project where I Processed, Analyzed and Visualized data from a local non profit.
+This is a project where I processed, analyzed and visualized data from a local non profit.

 * Uses Excel.
 * Project exhibits the use of Excel function,formulas, querys and tables.